sergiocollado/potpourri/Notes_on_linux.md

 other useful command is '**info** + topic' that presents you with a text with hyperlinks.

+also, in any command you can use the **--help** option: 'rm --help'

 In case something is not working properly, always have a go with with the following:

 ```bash